 Is multilingual social media for you?

-Increasingly, people turn to their social networks to learn about different cultures, cuisines, and, well, just about anything.
-For companies operating across multiple languages, multilingual social media opens up a way to reach a wider audience.
+Increasingly, people turn to social media platforms to learn about different cultures, cuisines, and, well, just about anything.

-Before you invest time and money, take a few minutes to see if posting in more than one language is right for you.
+Having a multilingual content strategy is essential.
+Before investing time and money, take a few minutes to see if posting in more than one language is right for you.

 Do you already work with clients in another language?